stefanuddenberg/starter-academic/content/home/presentations.md

 Quickly discover relevant content by [filtering publications]({{< ref "/publication/_index.md" >}}).
 {{% /alert %}} -->

+**Uddenberg, S.**, &amp; Todorov, A. (2022).
+Exploring visual representations of race with deep generative models.
+Talk given at the 2022 Midwestern Psychological Association Conference, 04/21/22.

+**Uddenberg, S.**, &amp; Todorov, A. (2022).
+Revealing hidden biases in face representation via deceptively simple tasks.
+Talk given at Dartmouth College's Psychological &amp; Brain Sciences Department, 01/14/22.

+**Uddenberg, S.**, Thompson, B., Vlasceanu, M., Griffiths, T. L., &amp; Todorov, A. (2021).
+A face you can trust?: Iterated learning reveals how stereotypes of facial trustworthiness may propagate in the absence of evidence.
+Talk given at the University of Massachusetts-Amherst's Cognitive Brownbag, 11/17/21.

+**Uddenberg, S.**, Thompson, B., Vlasceanu, M., Griffiths, T. L., &amp; Todorov, A. (2021).
+A face you can trust?: Iterated learning reveals how stereotypes of facial trustworthiness may propagate in the absence of evidence.
+Talk given at Northwestern University's Cognitive Psychology Brownbag, 10/22/21.

 **Uddenberg, S.**, &amp; Todorov, A. (2021).
 Modeling impressions of faces.
 Talk given at the No Name Face Perception Conference, 07/01/21.

 **Uddenberg, S.**, Kwak, J., &amp; Scholl, B. (2021).
 Reconstructing physical representations of block towers in visual working memory.
 Poster presented at the 21st annual meeting of the _Vision Sciences Society_, 05/24/21.